Devarsh33/ReconBEEs/README.md

 [-] Linkedin : https://www.linkedin.com/in/devarsh-parmar-992b5b169

-[!]
-Idea behind of this tool suggested by : Zeel Patel (Cyber Zeel)
+[!] this tool is suggested or Inspired by : Zeel Patel (Cyber Zeel)

 [-] Website : www.spinthehack.in